 FREQUENTLY ASKED QUESTIONS - VETERINARIAN

-Effective January 2002, veterinarians must certify that they have completed 36 hours of approved continuing education (CE) to renew their license to practice veterinary medicine in California.
-The answers to the following frequently asked questions are designed to help veterinarians understand the CE requirements.
+Veterinarians must certify that they have completed 36 hours of approved continuing education (CE) to renew their license to practice veterinary medicine in California.
+The answers to the following frequently asked questions are designed to help veterinarians understand CE requirements.

 1. Who is required to take Continuing Education (CE)?

-All California licensed veterinarians who are practicing veterinary medicine in California.
+Effective January 2002, all California licensed veterinarians who are actively licensed in California.

 2. When can I start accruing hours?

-This depends on your license renewal date.
-The hours must be earned two years prior to your expiration date.
-For example:
+This depends on your license renewal date; CE hours must be earned two years prior to your license expiration date.

 3. How many hours are needed?